What is abstraction/extraction and why do I need it?

 Why should I migrate legacy contracts into a CLM?

-Contract migration into a CLM is the way which yields benefits from having single and unified repository to identify & mitigate the risks.
+Contract migration into a CLM is the way that yields benefits from having a single and unified repository to identify & mitigate the risks.
 Contracts carry an enormous amount of information, knowing what has been committed in past can help take better future business decisions.
-Migrating legacy contracts into a CLM leads to a structured database that can help in identifying hidden or forgotten information which may result in additional revenue recognition or obligations which could have caused heavy penalties to the organization.
+Migrating legacy contracts into a CLM leads to a structured database that can help in identifying hidden or forgotten information which may result in additional revenue recognition or obligations that could have caused heavy penalties to the organization.
 Also, it is an effective measure to track any compliance or regulatory changes.

 Migration can further be segregated into two categories:

 - Document migration – It is the process of uploading the scanned or OCRed copies of your contracts onto the CLM

 - Meta-data extraction and migration – Hereby, key data points are also known as meta-data from the contracts and are extracted and uploaded onto the CLM for review and reporting.